Skip to main content

 Research Reveals, a more in depth talk by the 2018 John Oxley Library Fellow talking about her project and research undertaken over the previous 12 months.

-Lauren’s project saw her record and collect new oral histories about the history of jazz in Queensland.
-The project sought to increase the volume, quality, and accessibility of material housed by the Queensland Jazz Archive Collection (QJAC, within John Oxley Library) through strategic engagement with jazz communities in Queensland.
+Lauren’s project involved recording and collecting new oral histories about the history of jazz in Queensland.
+The project aimed to increase the volume, quality, and accessibility of material housed in the Queensland Jazz Archive Collection (QJAC) within the John Oxley Library through strategic engagement with jazz communities across Queensland.

-The significance of this research lay in the precarious nature of oral histories to chart the early beginnings of jazz in Queensland.
-Many individuals, who have first-hand experiences with performers, venues, and events, are nearing very old age.
-As such, it was imperative to collect their personal narratives of this time, before their stories are lost or forgotten.
+The significance of this research lay in the precarious nature of oral histories, particularly when charting the early beginnings of jazz in Queensland.
+Many individuals who have first-hand experiences with performers, venues, and events were nearing very old age, making it imperative to collect their personal narratives before their stories could be lost or forgotten.
+This effort helped preserve a vital part of Queensland's cultural history for future generations.

 Blogs: